Our Constitution Was Unanimously Ratified On February 5, 2012.

 ARTICLE IX: Church Budget

-1. A mandatory annual budget shall be developed by an elected Budget Committee each calendar year and presented to the congregation for discussion, modification, and approval by majority vote of members present during a scheduled business meeting no later than December 1 of the year preceding the budget year.
+1. A mandatory annual budget shall be developed by an elected Budget Committee each calendar year and presented to the congregation for discussion, modification, and approval by majority vote of members present during the annual church business meeting to be convened on the second Sunday of December of the year preceding the budget year.

 2. A Budget status report and update shall be presented to the congregation for discussion during a scheduled business meeting conducted once each quarter (minimum) or as needed.